-References.
-Hassauer W, et al. What prospects of success does Iscador therapy offer in advanced ovarian cancer.
+Reference: Hassauer W, et al. What prospects of success does Iscador therapy offer in advanced ovarian cancer.
 Onkologie.1979;2:28-36.

 - Vitamin C– a powerful antioxidant found in many foods.
 One study on the use of Vitamin C found impressive results.
 Of 11 women who did not take vitamin C who had cancers of the ovary, breast and fallopian tubes, all but one died, and the survivor was very ill.
 But after a comparable period of time, 21 of forty women who received the vitamin were alive and all but two of these were well.

-References.
-Hoffer A and Pauling L. Hardin Jones biostatistical analysis of mortality data for cohorts of cancer patients with a large fraction surviving at the termination of the study and a comparison of survival times of cancer patients receiving large regular oral doses of vitamin C and other nutrients with similar patients not receiving those doses.
+Reference: Hoffer A and Pauling L. Hardin Jones biostatistical analysis of mortality data for cohorts of cancer patients with a large fraction surviving at the termination of the study and a comparison of survival times of cancer patients receiving large regular oral doses of vitamin C and other nutrients with similar patients not receiving those doses.
 Orthomolecular medicine.1990;5:143-154.

-- Urea – other than water urea is the most abundant chemical found in urine.
+- Urea – other than water, urea is the most abundant chemical found in urine.

 Indian scientists found that urea could be used to successfully treat cancers of the cervix and the penis.

-References.
-Gandhi G, et al. Urea management of advanced malignancies (preliminary report).
+Reference: Gandhi G, et al. Urea management of advanced malignancies (preliminary report).
 Journal of Surgical oncology.1977;9:139.